The Engagement Welcome Mat

 First impressions are powerful.
 Research consistently shows that they’re both lasting and difficult to reverse.
 In fact, one study reveals that it takes just a tenth of a second to start forming judgements about traits like trustworthiness.

 For insurers, quickly gaining the confidence and trust of new plan members has become increasingly important.
-As highlighted in a previous post, more members are shopping around and switching plans duirng open enrollment periods.
+As highlighted in a previous post, more members are shopping around and switching plans during open enrollment periods.

 While easier plan-switching raises concerns for payers, investing in strategies to retain members can lead to significant gains.
 Bain & Company reports that a 5% increase in customer retention can boost profits by more than 25%.